 - (1) The purpose of a variance is to allow reasonable relief from strict application of one or more land development regulations, when such regulation(s) create an undue burden or a practical difficulty for reasonable development of a property.
-Variance will be granted on a case-bycase basis. - (2) Applications for a variance must demonstrate that: - (a) Strict application of the LDRs creates an unique hardship on the development of applicant's lot(s) or parcels, and was not created by the actions of the applicant. - (b) Special conditions and circumstances exist which are peculiar to the land, structure, or building involved and which are not applicable to other lands, structures, or buildings in the same zoning district. - (c) Literal interpretation of the provisions of this chapter would deprive the applicant of rights commonly enjoyed by other properties in the same zoning district under the terms of this chapter and would work unnecessary and undue hardship on the applicant.
+Variance will be granted on a case-by-case basis. - (2) Applications for a variance must demonstrate that: - (a) Strict application of the LDRs creates an unique hardship on the development of applicant's lot(s) or parcels, and was not created by the actions of the applicant. - (b) Special conditions and circumstances exist which are peculiar to the land, structure, or building involved and which are not applicable to other lands, structures, or buildings in the same zoning district.

-- (d) No negative impacts are or will be generated by the variance, and/or that any impacts caused by the variance can be adequately mitigated. - (e) The grant of a variance will not confer upon the applicant any special privilege denied to any other owner of land, buildings, or structures located in the same zoning district. - (f) The variance granted is the minimum variance that will make possible the use of the land, building, or structure. - (g) The grant of the variance will be in harmony with the general intent and purpose of this chapter and land development regulations. - (h) Financial hardship is not to be considered as sufficient evidence of a hardship in granting a variance. - (i) The grant of the variance will not be injurious to the area involved or otherwise detrimental to the public welfare. - (3) In granting any variance, the Planning and Zoning Board may approve such conditions and safeguards deemed necessary to conform to the intent and purpose of this chapter.
+- (c) Literal interpretation of the provisions of this chapter would deprive the applicant of rights commonly enjoyed by other properties in the same zoning district under the terms of this chapter and would work unnecessary and undue hardship on the applicant. - (d) No negative impacts are or will be generated by the variance, and/or that any impacts caused by the variance can be adequately mitigated. - (e) The grant of a variance will not confer upon the applicant any special privilege denied to any other owner of land, buildings, or structures located in the same zoning district. - (f) The variance granted is the minimum variance that will make possible the use of the land, building, or structure. - (g) The grant of the variance will be in harmony with the general intent and purpose of this chapter and land development regulations. - (h) Financial hardship is not to be considered as sufficient evidence of a hardship in granting a variance. - (i) The grant of the variance will not be injurious to the area involved or otherwise detrimental to the public welfare. - (3) In granting any variance, the Planning and Zoning Board may approve such conditions and safeguards deemed necessary to conform to the intent and purpose of this chapter.
 Violations of such conditions shall be deemed a violation of this chapter.
 The Planning and Zoning Board may also prescribe a reasonable time limit to initiate the action granted by the variance and to complete such action. - (4) The Planning and Zoning Board, unless specifically authorized by this chapter, shall not grant a variance to establish a use not allowed as a permitted use or conditional use in any overlay or zoning district.
-Evidence of nonconforming uses of neighboring lands, structures, or buildings in same zoning district or the permitted use of lands, structures, or buildings in other zoning districts shall not be considered grounds for the authorization of a variance. - (5) When a variance is denied, no application for the same or a substantially similar variance for the subject property may be applied for within 12 months of the date of denial.
+Evidence of nonconforming uses of neighboring lands, structures, or buildings in same zoning district or the permitted use of lands, structures, or buildings in other zoning districts shall not be considered grounds for the authorization of a variance. - (5) Denials of applications for variances may be appealed to the City Council.